deeplearn-art/CogVideo-lambda/README.md

 ### Set up Lambda
 [Sign up](https://lambdalabs.com/cloud/entrance) to Lambda.
 Fill your information, complete the email verification and add a credit card.

 Press the "Launch instance" button and introduce your public ssh key.
 Your public key should be on the folder in `~/.ssh/` in a file named `id_rsa.pub`.
 You can see its content with `cat ~/.ssh/id_rsa.pub`.
 Copy and paste the result to lambda and you'll be set.
-If you do not find anything on this folder that means you do not have an ssh public key.
-[Here](https://docs.oracle.com/en/cloud/cloud-at-customer/occ-get-started/generate-ssh-key-pair.html)'s the process to generate one.
+If you do not find this folder, check out [here](https://docs.oracle.com/en/cloud/cloud-at-customer/occ-get-started/generate-ssh-key-pair.html) how you can generate an ssh key, it's really straightforward.

 Once the instance is launched, wait for a minute or two until the Status of the machine says "Running".
-Then, copy the line under "SSH LOGIN" that looks like: `ssh ubuntu@<ip-address>`, where your `<ip-address>` will be a series of numbers in the form `123.456.789.012`.
-Paste it on your terminal, type "yes" to the prompt that will appear and you'll be in your new machine with an A100!
+Then, copy the line under "SSH LOGIN", the one that looks like: `ssh ubuntu@<ip-address>`, where the `<ip-address>` will be a series of numbers in the form `123.456.789.012`.
+Paste it on your terminal, type "yes" to the prompt that will appear and you'll have accessed to your new machine with an A100!

 ### Write down your prompts
-Once you have accessed the machine, edit the file `one-prompt-per-line.txt` and write in different lines the texts that you want to use for each your generations.
+Once you have accessed the machine, clone and access this repo by running `git clone https://github.com/krea-ai/CogVideo-lambda` and `cd CogVideo-lambda`.
+Then, edit the file `one-prompt-per-line.txt` and write in different lines the texts that you want to use for each your generations.
 The text needs to be in simplified chinese.
 You can use `nano texts.txt` and paste in different lines the texts that you want to use.
-Once you've finished exit nano with `CTRL + X`, press `y` to save the changes and then press `ENTER` to write the new file.
-Here's an example of what the file can look like:
+Once you've finished, exit nano with `CTRL + X`, press `y` to save the changes and then press `ENTER` to write the new file.
+Here's an example of how the file could look like:

 ```
 3 架机械金属飞马在一个有很多人注视着他们的城市中疾驰而过，在一个暴风雨的夜晚，闪电穿过云层。